Dehydration, Heat Exhaustion and Heat Stroke

 What are the Signs and Symptoms?

-The following signs and symptoms have been arranged so as to begin with the mildest warning signs first.
-By the time you start to suffer the signs from half way down the list, you’re in big trouble.
+The following signs and symptoms have been arranged to begin with the mildest warning signs first.
+By the time you start suffering from the signs halfway down the list, you’re in big trouble.
 Remember; catch heat injuries early by looking out for the warning signs at the top of the list.

 - Weak, no energy